Majjhima Nikāya 28

 Cattāri ca mahābhūtāni, catunnañca mahābhūtānaṁ upādāya rūpaṁ.

-The four primary elements, and form derived from the four primary elements.
+The four principal states, and form derived from the four principal states.

 Katamā cāvuso, cattāro mahābhūtā?